-Carers Trust launched its collaborative partnership with The Quilter Foundation in October 2018.
+Carers Trust and The Quilter Foundation partnership

-Quilter staff supporting young adult carers
+Quilter staff supporting young carers

 "I can’t thank you all enough for letting me be part of the workshops and for all the new skills I learnt.
 It’s definitely an experience I won’t forget, and I now feel more confident for the future.”

 “Volunteering for Carers Trust is truthfully the most rewarding time I have spent within my role to date.
 Being able to engage and speak with young adult carers is hugely significant for me, as I used to be one myself.
 These people have lives and responsibilities that anyone who hasn't been in that situation would find very hard to truly understand and get their head around, and so being able to take time out of my day-to-day to speak with these remarkable individuals; and to offer any support, help or guidance that I can, is incredibly humbling.”